FelinaHildebrand/MobiLipid/README.md

 <img src="images/MobiLipid_Logo_whiteBackground@300x.png" width="400" />
 </p>

-# MobiLipid: A Tool for Enhancing CCS Quality Control of IM-MS Lipidomics by Internal Standardization
+# MobiLipid: A Tool for Enhancing CCS Quality Control of Ion Mobility-Mass Spectrometry Lipidomics by Internal Standardization

 MobiLipid aims to streamline lipidomics workflows by offering a fully automated solution for assessing and correcting collision cross section